 This piece originally appeared October 25, 2012.

 The two things that have really made Halloween in Japan are Tokyo Disneyland and Universal Studios Japan.
 Tokyo Disneyland held its first Halloween event in 2000, and each year it’s gotten bigger and bigger.
-Ditto for Universal Studios Japan in Osaka which followed suit with its own celebrations.
+Ditto for Universal Studios Japan in Osaka which followed with its own celebrations.

 Both Tokyo Disneyland and USJ provided an easy way for Japanese people to enjoy Halloween and laid the groundwork for the Halloween to expand to other businesses hoping to cash in.

 These Halloween trains caused such an outrage online in Japan that in 2009 protesters appeared at Shinjuku Station in Tokyo carrying signs that read, “Stupid Gaijin, Get out of Japan!” and “We Japanese Don’t Need Halloween!”
-Obviously, people were upset with how these Halloween trains were disrupting commutes in disrespectful ways, but images like this and Japan Probe’s coverage at that time remain curious time capsules when looking at how Japanese people in costume now celebrate the Halloween in Tokyo by flooding into streets, turning either areas into street parties like this:
+Obviously, people were upset with how these Halloween trains were disrupting commutes in disrespectful ways, but images like this and Japan Probe’s coverage at that time remain curious time capsules when looking at how Japanese people in costume now celebrate the Halloween in Tokyo by flooding into streets, turning either area into street parties like this:

 Even before Halloween caught on, it seemed like it would be a logical fit for Japan, being the country that gave the world cosplay.
 There isn’t widespread trick-or-treating (and where there is, it can be highly organized), but more and more kids are going to Halloween parties and dressing up.